TrailSafe/ios/README.md

 > When you start your hike you estimate your travel time.
 > When you fail to meet your checkin time Trail Safe will
-> contact you, shortly afteryour emergency contact, and
+> contact you, your emergency contact, and Park Rangers.
-> finally Park Rangers.

 ![home](screen_shots/TS1-Home.png)
 ![info](screen_shots/TS2-Info.png)